 There are many categories of general obligation debt which are exempt from and do not count against the General Debt Limit.
-Among others, these exempt categories include revenue anticipation notes and grant anticipation notes; emergency loans; loans exempted by special laws; certain school bonds, sewer bonds, solid waste disposal facility bonds and economic development bonds supported by tax increment financing; and subject to special debt limits, bonds for water (limited to 10 percent of equalized valuation), housing, urban renewal and economic development (subject to various debt limits), and electric, gas, community antenna television systems, and telecommunications systems (subject to separate limits).
+Among others, these exempt categories include revenue anticipation notes and grant anticipation notes; emergency loans; loans exempted by special laws; certain school bonds, sewer bonds, water bonds, bonds for electric, gas and telecommunications purposes, solid waste disposal facility bonds and economic development bonds supported by tax increment financing; and subject to special debt limits, bonds for housing, urban renewal and economic development (subject to various debt limits).
 Revenue bonds are not subject to these debt limits.
-The General Debt Limit and the special debt limit for water bonds apply at the time the debt is incurred.
+The General Debt Limit and the special debt limit for water bonds apply at the time the debt is authorized.
+The other special debt limits generally apply at the time the debt is incurred.